 Medication managementPsychotropic medications are helpful for a variety of psychiatric conditions and may help alleviate obstacles that are interfering with your ability to reach your goals.
 Medication management starts with a psychiatric evaluation to assess the need for psychotropic medications.
 We provide ongoing medical evaluation and monitoring as needed.

 Parent coachingAs emerging adults work towards independence, parents face challenges too.
 Parents face questions about how much and what kind of support to offer, when is it the right time to let them try it on their own, and how to manage personal anxiety about the process, among others.
-We offer parent coaching to help with this transition individually or in a group with other parents.
-In either modality, therapists provide general support and concrete strategies to facilitate communication and build a stronger relationship between parents and emerging adults.
+We offer parent coaching to help with this transition.
+Therapists provide general support and concrete strategies to facilitate communication and build a stronger relationship with parents and emerging adults.

 Step 1: Psychiatric evaluationWhen you come in for an intake, you will meet with individually member of our treatment team.
 Depending upon your preference and the specifics of your situation, your parents may be asked to join the appointment or meet with the therapist individually.
 During this appointment, you will be asked a variety of questions about the reason you are seeking treatment, issues in your life that are bothering you, your background, social life, and what you might want to work on in treatment.
 You may be asked to fill out a series of questionnaires to give us more information about how you are feeling and thinking about things.